James R. Fitzgerald – Retired FBI Supervisory Special Agent/Criminal Profiler/Forensic Linguist and Member of the Behavioral Analysis Unit

 From Unabom, to the Jon Benet Ramsey homicide, the DC Sniper case, the Anthrax investigation, a stint in Guantanamo Bay, Cuba, and many other notorious murder, rape, and terroristic matters in the 1990s and early 2000s, I played a role in all of them.
 Through the Unabom case, and later other notable investigations, not to mention two master’s degrees, I also became an expert in the area of forensic linguistics; that is, the scientific-oriented analysis of written and spoken language for investigative and evidentiary purposes.

 Also post-FBI, I “went Hollywood.”
-First, as one of two technical advisors on the CBS-TV series Criminal Minds; secondly, as co-host and executive producer of A&E’s Killer Profile; thirdly, as having “Story By” credits for the upcoming television event series Manifesto (which portrays my role in the Unabom investigation); to fourthly, my magnum opus, authoring the three books of my memoir, A Journey to the Center of the Mind.
+First, as one of two technical advisors on the CBS-TV series Criminal Minds; secondly, as co-host and executive producer of A&E’s Killer Profile; thirdly, as having “Consulting Producer” credit for the Discovery Channel docu-series Manhunt: Unabomber (now on Netflix), which tells the story of my involvement in the Unabom investigation; to fourthly, my magnum opus, authoring three books (soon to be four) in my memoir series, A Journey to the Center of the Mind.

 Needless to say, it’s been a very interesting life so far.
 And, there is lot more to do yet.Share with Your Friends!by